-With support from the Group, the Finance Directors in each Division continue to ensure that legal/regulatory risks are appropriately assessed and managed and this is overseen at a Subsidiary Board level and ultimately through the Massmart Risk Committee.
+With support from the Group, the Finance Directors in each Division and resources allocated specifically to those functions continue to ensure that legal/regulatory risks are appropriately assessed and managed and this is overseen at a Subsidiary Board level and ultimately through the Massmart Risk Committee.

 Ethics and Compliance across the Group is exercised as follows under the direction of the Chief Ethics and Compliance Officer:

 - Formal risk assessments are completed and responded to;